 When I was just a girl of seventeen, I received a valentine from a young man who had been a best friend since beginning high school.
 It included a handwritten version of Elizabeth Barrett Browning’s famous love sonnet.
 At the time, I had no knowledge of her authoring this beautiful poem, and assumed the boy giving it to me was the writer.
-Of course I was swept away by these beautiful words, believing they came straight from his heart.
-He later admitted that he didn’t write them, but it didn’t matter.
-He had taken the time to write them down on paper, in beautiful cursive handwriting and I knew then and there that he was the man for me.
+Of course I was swept away by the beautiful words, believing they came straight from his heart.
+He finally admitted to his plagiarism, but it didn’t matter.
+He had taken the time to write the wods down on paper, in beautiful cursive handwriting and I knew then and there that he was the man for me.

-I’ve known this man for 62 years and each day I discover something new about him.
-That’s about 540,000 hours.
-You wouldn’t think anything would be new in that amount of time, but every day is new.
+I’ve known this man for 65 years and each day I discover something new about him.
+That’s 569,400 hours.
+You wouldn’t think anything would be new in that amount of time, but every day is packed full of surprises.

 Love doesn’t just happen.
 It takes time to grow and be nurtured along the way.
-If your life is melded in God’s love and you place your complete trust in His path for your life, you will be blessed in more ways than can ever be counted.
+If your life is guided by God’s love and you place your complete trust in His path for your life, you will be blessed in more ways than can ever be counted.